Os Paranormais

-The Format
+Format

 Produced by Cygnus Media in Brazil for Sunday program Domingo Legal, the program brought sixteen contestants in the premiere, twelve women and only four men.
 They demonstrated their skills in very objective challenges that also put the viewers to the test, interacting through digital platforms.
 The central issue is controversial, many people believe that it is possible to have a supernatural gift, whilst others discriminate the idea.

 "This program addresses in an exempt way a theme that the whole population has an interest in - the paranormality.
 We are not going to unmask anyone let alone extol them.
 The audience will draw their own conclusions from the challenges.
 The format is successful in a number of countries and Brazil, with such a diversity of beliefs, is the most natural environment for this program.

 — Carla Affonso, executive director of Cygnus Media.

 The theme was for the first time seriously treated on a TV show in Brazil, where one and a half times someone appears bending silverware, using force of thought, predicting events or doing illusion.
 For being interesting and different, both surprised and amused the audience.